pisquii/Capstone/README.md

   2. How does the prevalence of sexual harassment vary across different social classes in Spain, USA, and Argentina?

+To answer these, several data sources for each different country have been used and data for each country has been manipulated to establish the social classes.

 ## Notebooks